brendt/stitcher.io/src/content/blog/2020-08-26-lbc-launch.md

-It's been over a year in the making: the Laravel Beyond CRUD book and video course are here!
-Regular followers already know what it is about, but happily repeat it, in case you're new.
+It's been over a year in the making and I happy to say it's here: the Laravel Beyond CRUD book and video course are now available.
+Regular followers already know what it is about, but I happily repeat it, in case you're new.

 ---